EvitcaStudio/Resonance/README.md

 # aSound
-A library that will easily allow you to play sounds and control them.
+A plugin that will easily allow you to play sounds and control them.

+#INCLUDE SCRIPT aSound.js

+**🚧🚧 Docs coming soon 🚧🚧**